 DAAD Doctoral Research Fellowship, Institute for Aesthetics and Media, The University of Potsdam, Potsdam, Germany, 2009-2010.

-International Research Travel Grant for archival research, L 'Association Georges Perec (Library of the Arsenal), Paris, France
+International Research Travel Grant for archival research, L 'Association Georges Perec (Library of the Arsenal), Paris, France, 2009.

 "Orientation, Encounter and Synesthesia in Yoko Tawada and Paul Celan," The Future of Text and Image, ed.
-Ofra Amihay and Lauren Walsh, Cambridge, UK: Cambridge Scholars Publishing, Forthcoming.
+Ofra Amihay and Lauren Walsh, Cambridge, UK: Cambridge Scholars Publishing, 2012.

 "Re-membering the Letter: Georges Perec's Memories of Childhood."
-Presented as part of the Special Session "Disrupting the Pact: Autobiography in Translation" The I 27th Annual Convention of the Modem Language Association, Seattle, Washington, 2012.
+The 127th Annual Convention of the Modem Language Association, Seattle, Washington, 2012.

 "Metamorphoses of Berlin and Linguistic Orientation in Yoko Tawada's Sprachpolizei und Spielpolyglotte."
 Roundtable Conference at the Department of Germanic and Slavic Languages and Literatures Rutgers, the State University of New Jersey, New Brunswick, New Jersey, 2011.

 "The Orthography of Absence in Georges Perec's La Disparition."
-Presented as part of the Seminar "Disposable Texts," The Annual Meeting of the American Comparative Literature Association, Vancouver, Canada, 2011.
+The Annual Meeting of the American Comparative Literature Association, Vancouver, Canada, 2011.

 '"Wo kein Name mehr wachst': Null Points of Orientation in Yoko Tawada's Sprachpolizei und Spielpolyglotte."
 Colloquium Presentation, Department of German Studies, Cornell University, Ithaca, New York, 2011.

-"lch bin in Europa, ich weill nicht, wo ich bin: Orientierungsversuche in Yoko Tawadas Sprachpolizei und Spielpolyglotte."
-Presented at "Figurationen der Heimkehr" Conference at the International Graduate Centre for the Study of Culture (GCSC) Justus-Liebig-Universitlit GieBen, GieBen, Germany, 2010.
+"lch bin in Europa, ich weiß nicht, wo ich bin: Orientierungsversuche in Yoko Tawadas Sprachpolizei und Spielpolyglotte."
+"Figurationen der Heimkehr:" Conference at the International Graduate Centre for the Study of Culture (GCSC) Justus-Liebig-Universitlit GieBen, GieBen, Germany, 2010.